jablo/cablesim/README.md

    - Cable modem DHCP + TFTP + ToD simulator
    - DHCP + TFTP simulator for an embedded MTA or SIP device
    - DHCP simulator for an embedded CPE device (router)
-- Write TFTP and ToD state machine modules, so a IP complete cable modem with embedded mta/cpe can be emulated.
+- Write TFTP and ToD state machine modules, so an IP complete cable modem with embedded mta/cpe can be emulated.
-- Combine the DHCP, TFTP and ToD modules into a much more complete cable modem simulator.

 Ideas boiling up:
 - On-demand service: ReSTful web service interface to create a device on-demand and